-The Penn Manor IT Team strongly values open source software and values.
-We actively seek high-quality, low-cost software solutions for our classrooms and continually evaluate open source software alternatives to commercial software.
-Open source represents more than zero cost; open source principles promote technological freedom of choice and a community spirit.
-For over a decade, the team has successfully implemented open source alternatives to propriety applications and services.
+The Penn Manor IT and IS Team strongly values open source software and principles.
+For nearly 20 years, the team successfully implemented high-quality, low-cost, open source alternatives to proprietary applications and services.
+Open source represents more than zero cost; open source principles promote technological freedom of choice and a community spirit of learning.

-Moodle–initially installed in 2004–is a high quality open LMS alternative to Blackboard.
-Since 2010, all school libraries have relied on Koha, a free, community-driven collection management system.
-Open source software programs such as Apache, Nagios, ownCloud, Puppet and WordPress are essential components of district enterprise infrastructure.
-In addition, all district phones systems use sipXecs, an open source IP PBX platform.
+Moodle, first installed in 2004, is an excellent open LMS.
+Since 2010, Penn Manor school libraries have relied on Koha, a free, community-driven collection management system.
+Open source software programs such as Apache, Puppet, and WordPress are essential to district infrastructure.
+Check out our list of great open source software for education.